 SINGLE LIFE PENSION

-A single-life pension is simple: you receive higher monthly payments, but they stop when you pass away.
+A single-life pension provides you with higher monthly payments, but they stop when you pass away.
 While this option maximizes your retirement income, your spouse will not receive any benefits after your death.

 If you are single or your spouse has a significant retirement income, the higher payments offered by a single-life pension could be more beneficial.